HeapsIO/hxbit/README.md

 var bytes = s.endSave();
 ```

-And in order to load versionned data, use:
+And in order to load versioned data, use:

 ```haxe
 var s = new hxbit.Serializer();